 The architectural wonders of Uptown also contain a park, a cemetery, and not one but two university campuses.
 The magnificent Audubon Park and the beautifully appointed Audubon Zoo are only a short streetcar ride away and probably don’t need an introduction.
 The historic park is a meticulously planned urban oasis and an architectural wonder interspersed with lagoons, picnic shelters, and walking paths.

-Right across Audubon Park you’ll find the campuses of Tulane and Loyola universities.
+Right across Audubon Park, you’ll find the campuses of Tulane and Loyola universities.
 Tulane started as a Medical College of Louisiana in 1847, in an effort to study and treat the deadly diseases like yellow fever, malaria and smallpox that the city was importing via its port.
 It morphed into what it is now after Paul Tulane, a wealthy merchant, donated more than $1 million in land, cash and securities in 1884.
 Placed on the National Register of Historic Places, Tulane University’s campus occupies more than 110 acres and extends north to S. Claiborne Avenue through Freret and Willow streets.
 From Italian Renaissance to Mid-Century Modern, the campus boasts many styles and is known for its large live oak trees.

-You can find Loyola’s sprawling main campus adjacent to Tulane and facing St. Charles Avenue and the Audubon Park.
+You can find Loyola’s sprawling main campus adjacent to Tulane and facing St. Charles Avenue and Audubon Park.
 It was established in 1904 on the land purchased by the New Orleans Jesuits in 1889.
 Marquette Hall is the oldest campus building and is the iconic image of the university you’ll probably recognize the most.

 Finally, no Uptown architectural tour is complete without hitting the above-ground Lafayette Cemetery No. 1 on Washington Avenue, in the heart of the Garden District.
 It’s the oldest of the seven city-operated cemeteries in New Orleans, with some interesting society tombs (the Independent Order of Odd Fellows, Home For Destitute Orphan Boys among them) and over a thousand family tombs.
 The iconic cemetery has served as a popular backdrop for many music videos and movies over the years (Double Jeopardy, Dracula, etc.).
+As of 2022, it’s closed for maintenance and repairs, with plans to reopen.